tonethar/IGME-330-Master/notes/HW-bulma-1.md

   - Setting up the **index.html** start page:
     - Starter Template is here - https://bulma.io/documentation/overview/start/
     - note that we need the `<link>` tag to import the Bulma library
-    - note that Bulma has built-in styles that are applied by default - see the changes to the "Hello Bulma!!!" text in the window, and in the web inspector as well
+    - note that Bulma has styles that override the default browser styles - these are applied by default:
+      - see the changes to the `<h1>` "Hello Bulma!!!" text in the window, and in the web inspector as well
+      - also see how links are styled differently - there's no underline, and you have a default `:hover` affect applied
-    - for your convenience, here is the starter code
+    - for your convenience, here is the starter code:

 **index.html**